andrelandgraf/andrelandgraf/contents/articles/2023-10-07_website_reviews_beginners_guide.md

 - Check the Network tab
 - Review the code

-You don't have to go through all the steps to give a valuable review.
-For your personal site, you may want to do that, but for a peer review, you can just focus on some specific areas.
-I advise you to start with the first step, but you could really start anywhere.
+The order of the steps doesn't really matter, but I like to start with the user experience and then move on to the more technical aspects.
+You also don't have to go through all the steps.
+For your personal site, you may want to do so, but for a peer review, you can focus on some specific areas.
+You may learn the most by inspecting the code on cool sites, but each step can help to give constructive feedback.
 Let's go through each step in more detail.

 ## Review the website from the perspective of a first-time visitor